Namespace Terminal.Gui.App

 Manages scheduled timeouts (timed callbacks) for the application.

 Allows scheduling of callbacks to be invoked after a specified delay, with optional repetition.
-Timeouts are stored in a sorted list by their scheduled execution time (UTC ticks).
+Timeouts are stored in a sorted list by their scheduled execution time (high-resolution ticks).
 Thread-safe for concurrent access.

 Typical usage: